dragonflypl/web-wiki/you-do-not-know-JS.md

 console.log(result);
 ```

+> In other words, mutation isn’t always faster, and it is often orders of magnitude slower because it takes a micro-optimization at the expense of macro-optimizations.

 > You should optimize code for maintenance and flexibility in the first place, not micro-optimize (e.g. using classes and prototype chain)

 > Export a factory instead of a class.